 (a) Ownership

-Ownership of Assets will be identified and recorded in the register.
+Ownership of Assets will be identified and recorded in the Asset Register.

-(b) Register
+(b) Asset Register

-The University of Melbourne will maintain the register identifying each Asset and showing the owner, location and value of each Asset.
+The University of Melbourne will maintain the Asset Register identifying each Asset and showing the owner, location and value of each Asset.

 The Sub-contractor must provide the University of Melbourne with all information reasonably requested by the University of Melbourne for the purposes of maintaining the register.

+The Sub-Contractor may inspect their own entries in the Asset Register at any time on reasonable notice.

 (c) Use and maintenance